adamedx/autographps/docs/WALKTHROUGH.md

     state           : Washington
     street          : 101 23rd Avenue Suite X

-### Expanding your scope
+### Expanding your (permission) scope

 The commands above are trivial demonstrations of Graph.
-In particular, they only require the authorization scope known as `User.Read`.
-More interesting explorations of the Graph require that you request additional [scopes](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) when you connect to the Graph.
+In particular, they only require the Graph permission known as `User.Read`.
+More interesting explorations of the Graph require that you request additional [permissions](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) when you connect to the Graph.

-Here's how you can request the `Files.Read,` `Mail.Read`, and `Contacts.Read` scopes in addition to `User.Read` -- the additional scopes enable you to access those parts of the Graph for reading information about user files from *OneDrive* and your list of personal contacts:
+Here's how you can request the `Files.Read,` `Mail.Read`, and `Contacts.Read` permissions in addition to `User.Read` -- the additional permissions enable you to access those parts of the Graph for reading information about user files from *OneDrive* and your list of personal contacts:

 ```powershell
 Connect-Graph User.Read, Files.Read, Mail.Read, Contacts.Read
 ```

 This will prompt you to authenticate again and consent to allow the application to acquire these permissions.
-Note that it is generally not obvious what scopes are required to access different functionality in the Graph; future updates to AutoGraphPS will attempt to address this.
+Note that it is generally not obvious what permissions are required to access different functionality in the Graph; future updates to AutoGraphPS will attempt to address this.
 For now, consult the [Graph permissions documentation](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) whenever you're accessing a new part of the Graph.

 In addition to the `get-graphitem` cmdlet which returns data as a series of flat lists, you can use `get-graphchilditem` or its alias `gls` to retrieve your personal contacts: